Paestan vase painting: Motifs and themes

-Characteristics of the Paestan style include decorations such as lateral palmettes, a pattern of tendrils with calyx and umbrel known as "Asteas flower", crenelation-like patterns on garments, and curly hair hanging over the back of figures.
+Characteristics of the Paestan style include decorations such as lateral palmettes, a pattern of tendrils with calyx and umbel known as "Asteas flower", crenelation-like patterns on garments, and curly hair hanging over the back of figures.
 Figures that bend forwards, resting on plants or rocks, are equally common.
 Special colours are used often, especially white, gold, black, purple and shades of red.

 The themes depicted often belong to the Dionysiac cycle: thiasos and symposium scenes, satyrs, maenads, Silenos, Orestes, Electra, the gods Aphrodite and Eros, Apollo, Athena and Hermes.
 Paestan painting rarely depicts domestic scenes, but favours animals.